Flyounet/baker/example/post/2016-04-20-timeline-where-we-are.md

 ## Any one to thanks ?

-Sure the original author of this css : Dave Ruppert.
+Sure the original author of this css : [Dave Ruppert] [dave].

 I found it on [codpen] [].

 [codpen]: http://codepen.io/anon/pen/bpaqXG "A Responsive Timeline CSS"
+[dave]: http://daverupert.com/about/ "Watch his timeline"